 Teaching preschoolers how to properly brush and floss their teeth

-Serving the Illinois Mission Of Mercy and meeting new friends in Springfield, IL
+Serving the Illinois Mission Of Mercy and making new friends in Springfield, IL

 Providing free dental treatment to veterans, uninsured, underinsured and low-income families or anyone else who needs care and can't afford it